intmus/inttheory22-23/_03-triads-7chords-leadsheet/a1-triads.md

 - the pitch that is a 3rd above the root is called the *chordal third*
 - the pitch that is a 5th above the root is called the *chordal fifth*

-This can be confusing to beginning theory students, because we refer to intervals, scale degrees, and chordal members using the same ordinal numbers -- thirds, fifths, etc. -- and most often do not use the word "chordal".
+This can be confusing to beginning theory students, because we refer to intervals, scale degrees, and chordal members using the same ordinal numbers--thirds, fifths, etc.--and most often do not use the word "chordal".
 As you become more experienced in describing these things, you will be able to discern the meaning from context, but if you would like to avoid confusion for now, you can preface the ordinal number with the word "chordal" until you are comfortable.

 ### Triad inversions